How Safe is it to Eat Pork?

 Risk of Cancer

 The cancer risk is commonly espoused as a reason to quit eating meat, but the facts in this regard are often distorted by vegans.
-The risk however is significant enough for the World Cancer Research Fund and the American Institute for Cancer Research to suspect that red or processed meats may play some role in the development of some forms of cancer like colorectal cancer.
+The risk, however, is significant enough for the World Cancer Research Fund and the American Institute for Cancer Research to suspect that red or processed meats may play some role in the development of some forms of cancer like colorectal cancer.

 While many studies do suggest that there is a link between red meat and pork consumption and cancer development, other studies have found some of these claims to be unsubstantiated or skewered, as some of the studies did not take into account important variables, such as the type of meat and methods of preparation.
-This risk of cancer needs to be treated very seriously, but it does not apply uniformly to all forms of meat and all methods of preparation.
+It would be a good idea to restrict your intake of red meats like pork and processed meats in particular.

-Cooking meat at high temperatures has been found to result in the formation of carcinogens thereby greatly increasing the risk of cancer.
+Cooking meat at high-temperatures has been found to result in the formation of carcinogens, thereby, greatly increasing the risk of cancer.
 This isn’t just true for pork, but is a risk factor when dealing with any muscle meat from beef and pork to fish and poultry.
 Such high temperature cooking methods can include grilling over an open fire or pan frying that involves direct contact of the meat with hot metal.